AvinashBisram/Data-Analysis-Projects/M1 Expert Pie Analysis/README.md

     - Trend summaries objectively explain pertinent findings
     - Deeper analysis was performed after visualizing to provide more context

-About M1 Finance's Expert Pies:
+About M1 Finance's Expert Pies
 -------------------------------

 M1 Finance has a unique method of constructing investment portfolios.
 M1 Finance users construct a "pie" which specify percentage allocations for various securities.
 A certain percentage of the pie is allocated to each desired security and all percentages must add up to 100%.
 (Example: One pie might have 50% allocated for VOO and 50% for VTI).
 Rather than depositing money into the individual securities, M1 users then deposit money to the entire "pie" and that money is then deposited to the comprising securities based on the percentage they were allocated.